-First lesson on living in Cuenca: Cuencanos aren't stupid: They know that Norte Americanos have more disposable income that they do, and therefore they reason that it is perfectly fair to charge more to gringos (that's us) than to locals.
+First lesson on living in Cuenca: Cuencanos aren't stupid.
+They know that Norte Americanos have more disposable income that they do.
+Therefore, they reason that it is perfectly fair to charge more to gringos (that's us) than to locals.

-What that means to you is that if you see an apartment advertised in English, you can be sure that they are charging gringo prices for the place.
-The flip side of that is they also know that gringos are usually more selective, so the apartment may be in better condition, in a better area, and/or have more amenities.
+What that means to you is that if you see an apartment advertised in English, they are charging gringo prices for the place, guaranteed.
+The flip side of that is they also know that gringos are usually more selective.
+The apartment may be in better condition, in a better area, and/or have more amenities.

 Tip: As you search, you will get a general idea of what reasonable rental prices should be in Cuenca.